shreyaagargg/AI-Ml2023/README.md

 - [COCO Dataset](https://cocodataset.org/#home)
 - [Flickr 8k Dataset](https://www.kaggle.com/shadabhussain/flickr8k)
 - Come up with your own dataset!
-This could involve webscraping or manually collecting images and then labelling them
+This could involve web scraping or manually collecting images and then labelling them

 ## Questions and Challenges for Participants